kasslent/clc-digital-skills/_lessons/module-2.2.md

 <br>
-Notice that without the fix, the element is larger than the set `width`.
+Notice that without the fix, the element is larger than the `width` that we specify.

-The box model fix is a CSS code snippet you can (and should) add to all your projects.
-With this fix, padding and border will not affect the overall sizing of the element.
+The Box Model fix is a CSS code snippet you can (and should) add to all your projects.
+With this quick fix, padding and border will not affect the overall sizing of any element.

 Here is the snippet: